gambtho/aks-azuredevops-agent/README.md

 - Convert to helm 3, and remove tiller
 - Simplify service principal setup
 - Simplify/reorganize pipeline jobs and stages
+- Add 2nd nodepool, with windows agents
+- Add cluster/pod autoscale

 ## Other options

-- Use a docker hub image, and remove the need for ACR
+- Use a docker hub image, and remove the need for ACR (gambtho/azure-pipeline-agent)
 - Remove the letsencrypt setup, and provide your own certificate
+- Add to dockeragent/Dockerfile any additional tools you may need

 ## Contributions